salemhilal/crowd-game/README.md

    average position of all clients and uses this to set the ship's position.
 This
 	 is default.
  * Navigate to ```/better``` to set the mediator mode to "better".
-This takes the average position of all active clients (i.e. have moved within the past fifteen seconds).
-It also weighs clients that have been playing for longer than a minute twice as high as those who have played shorter.
+This takes the majority position of all active clients (i.e. have moved within the past fifteen seconds).

 [forever]:https://github.com/nodejitsu/forever